goducks09/portfolio/README.md

 ## The Technical Challenge: Integrating the GitHub GraphQL API

 While bootstrapping the Gatsby environment was straightforward, the primary challenge was handling the dynamic data at build time.
 To highlight my active repositories and commit history, I integrated the **GitHub GraphQL API**.
-Because I had not previously worked with GraphQL, this introduced a steep but rewarding learning curve.
+Because I had not previously worked with GraphQL, this required me to read the documentation and experiment to understand the schema and how to construct queries.

 ### Roadblocks & Mitigations